mui/material-ui/docs/src/pages/style/icons.md

 {{demo='pages/style/SvgIcons.js'}}

 Looking for SVG icons?
 There are a lot of projects out there.
-We have found one that provides 2,000+ unofficial Material Design Icons: [https://materialdesignicons.com/](https://materialdesignicons.com/).
+We have found one that provides 2,000+ unofficial Material Design Icons: [https://materialdesignicons.com](https://materialdesignicons.com/).
+You can use the [mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) integration project between this raw list of icons and Material-UI.

 ### SVG Material icons